OpenSociocracy/documentation-website/docs/self-hosting/onsite-hosting.md

-# Internal Hosting of Open Sociocracy
+# Internal Hosting of OpenSociocracy